 3 February 2020 Go back to News

-Safe drinking water in Longford as Ballymahon water supply is removed from the EPA’s Remedial Action List
+Safe drinking water in Roscommon as last water supply is removed from the EPA’s Remedial Action List

 What is involved?

-Andrew Boylan, Water Compliance Specialist says “The publication of the latest RAL by the EPA confirms that significant progress has been made in recent years in the delivery of clean and safe drinking water in County Longford.
-However in many areas, the scale of the challenge faced by Irish Water in ensuring the delivery of clean and safe water in the Eastern Midlands Region and throughout the country remains.
-Working in partnership with Longford County Council, Irish Water is delivering results with significant improvements being made year on year and we are delighted that we are a step closer in achieving such compliance in county Longford.
+Dr Pat O’Sullivan, Drinking Water Compliance Specialist says “The publication of the latest RAL by the EPA confirms that significant progress has been made in recent years in the delivery of clean and safe drinking water in County Roscommon.
+However in many areas, the scale of the challenge faced by Irish Water in ensuring the delivery of clean and safe water in the Northwest Region and throughout the country remains.
+Working in partnership with Roscommon County Council, Irish Water is delivering results with significant improvements being made year on year and we are delighted that all schemes in County Roscommon have been removed from the EPA’s action list.

 “As a single national utility Irish Water has been able to conduct a comprehensive evaluation of the performance of Ireland’s drinking water treatment plants and focus investment where the risk to our customers is highest.
 Nationally Irish Water has adopted a prioritised programme of works which will require an investment of €2 billion by 2021.
 Significant improvements are being achieved year on year by this approach right across the country.”